-Dr. Aslam Khan earned his B.Sc (Hons.) and M.Sc Chemistry from Aligarh Muslim University, India in 1998 and 2000 respectively, and his Ph.D. in Chemical Science (Materials Chemistry) from Jamia Hamdard (Hamdard University), New Delhi, India in 2003.
-Aslam has a background in colloids and interfaces science, with a specific interest on stimuli-responsive polymers.
-He is interested in the broad areas of nanoscale science and technology involving synthesis, reaction and organization of nanoscale materials and their application in problems related to chemistry and biology.
-In particular he involves with temperature/pH sensitive polymers, metal nanoparticles and in biomedicine, he lays stress on understanding the fundamental working principles of these novel materials for environment and pollution applications.
-In 2004-2007, he was a Scientist at Centre for Nanotechnology, Indian Institute of Technology, Delhi and Guwahati where he began exploring thermoresponsive polymers as nanoscale materials for nanocarriers drug delivery system.
-He then moved to Pohang University of Science and Technology, South Korea (Nanophotonics and Nanomedicine group http://www.nanotrio.com/) in 2007-2008, where he was a Postdoctoral candidate.
-In 2008 mid, he joined King Abdullah Institute for Nanotechnology, King Saud University as an Assistant Professor.
-He is currently serving as an Associate Professor He authored and co-authored over 200 peer-reviewed articles and a book chapter.
-He serves as a reviewer and co-editor for leading journals in his field.
+Dr. Aslam Khan earned his B.Sc.
+(Hons.) in 1998 and M.Sc. in Chemistry in 2000 from Aligarh Muslim University, India.
+He completed his Ph.D. in Chemical Sciences (Materials Chemistry) in 2003 from Jamia Hamdard, New Delhi, India.
+His research background is in colloid and interface science, with a strong focus on stimuli-responsive polymers, nanoscale materials, and their applications in chemistry, biology, biomedicine, and environmental science.
+His work particularly explores temperature- and pH-sensitive polymers, metal nanoparticles, and nanomaterials for drug delivery, environmental protection, and pollution control.
+He is especially interested in understanding the fundamental principles behind these advanced materials and their practical applications.
+From 2004 to 2007, he worked as a Scientist at the Centre for Nanotechnology, Indian Institute of Technology, Delhi and Guwahati, where he investigated thermoresponsive polymers as nanocarriers for drug delivery systems.
+In 2007–2008, he joined the Nanophotonics and Nanomedicine Group at Pohang University of Science and Technology, South Korea, (Nanophotonics and Nanomedicine group http://www.nanotrio.com/) as a Postdoctoral Researcher.
+In mid-2008, he joined the King Abdullah Institute for Nanotechnology at King Saud University as an Assistant Professor, and he is currently serving as an Associate Professor.
+Dr. Khan has authored and co-authored more than 200 peer-reviewed research articles and a book chapter.
+He is recognized among the top 2% of scientists worldwide, a prestigious distinction based on the Stanford University database.
+He also serves as a reviewer and co-editor for leading journals in his field.

 areas of expertise